This document is also available in these non-normative format: pdf

 This specification defines the Core Public Rule Management Vocabulary (CPRMV).
 The Core Public Rule Management Vocabulary (CPRMV) is the basis for a standard for public rule management for which the regels.overheid.nl is the (Dutch) portal for all related knowledge and tooling for now.

 This specification is in development in the context of the (Dutch) regels.overheid.nl project.
-Comments, problems, wishes etcetera can be left through issues using the Github Issues page.
+Comments, problems, wishes etcetera can be left through issues using the Git Issues page.

 This section is non-normative.